Official Trusted Source for Genuine Aqua Soma Labs® Antibiotics

 • Active ingredient: Ciprofloxacin (500 mg per capsule)

-Ciprofloxacin is a fluoroquinolone antibiotic that inhibits bacterial DNA replication by targeting enzymes such as DNA gyrase and topoisomerase IV.
-This helps slow or stop the growth of susceptible bacteria when used as directed for ornamental fish.
-For pet birds, use only under avian veterinary guidance.
+Ciprofloxacin is a fluoroquinolone antibiotic.
+It blocks bacterial DNA replication by acting on enzymes such as DNA gyrase and topoisomerase IV, which slows or stops the growth of susceptible bacteria when used as directed for ornamental fish.
+For pet birds, use it only under avian veterinary guidance.

 • Inactive ingredients

-Capsule excipients and shell materials that help keep the active ingredient stable on the shelf and allow the contents to disperse properly when dissolved and distributed into aquarium water as directed.
+Capsule shell and filler materials that keep the active ingredient stable on the shelf and let the contents disperse properly once you dissolve them in aquarium water.

 Side Effects & Safety Tips

-When used as directed, this product is generally well tolerated in aquarium fish and non-food pet birds.
-As with any fluoroquinolone, incorrect dosing or prolonged use can increase the risk of side effects and antibiotic resistance.
+When used as directed, this product is usually well tolerated in aquarium fish and non-food pet birds.
+As with any fluoroquinolone, the wrong dose or prolonged use raises the risk of side effects and antibiotic resistance.

 • Fish

-Some fish may show temporary stress or hiding behavior, reduced appetite, mild lethargy, or temporary water cloudiness during treatment.
-If fish show severe distress such as rapid gill movement, loss of balance, gasping at the surface, or lying on the bottom, stop treatment, improve aeration, and seek aquatic veterinary advice.
+Some fish may hide, eat less, act mildly lethargic, or the water may cloud temporarily during treatment.
+If a fish shows severe distress, such as rapid gill movement, loss of balance, gasping at the surface, or lying on the bottom, stop treatment, improve aeration, and get aquatic veterinary advice.

 • Birds

-This medication for birds should be used only under avian veterinary guidance.
-Possible reactions can include reduced appetite, lethargy, or loose or changed droppings, especially if the bird is sensitive or the dose is not appropriate.
-If your bird appears fluffed up, inactive, or stops eating, discontinue use and contact an avian veterinarian.
+Give this medication to birds only under avian veterinary guidance.
+A bird may eat less, act lethargic, or pass loose or changed droppings, especially if it is sensitive or the dose is off.
+If your bird looks fluffed up, inactive, or stops eating, stop use and contact an avian veterinarian.

 • Invertebrates

-Do not use Fix Flox in display tanks that contain shrimp, snails, or other invertebrates, as antibiotics may harm them or disrupt the tank ecosystem.
-Whenever possible, move affected fish to a separate hospital tank.
+Do not use Fix Flox in display tanks with shrimp, snails, or other invertebrates, since antibiotics can harm them or upset the tank ecosystem.
+Whenever you can, move affected fish to a separate hospital tank.

 • Safe use in your system

-Treat fish in a hospital or quarantine tank whenever you can.
-Remove activated carbon and turn off UV sterilizers during treatment, and monitor ammonia, nitrite, and temperature closely.
-Do not mix this product with other antibiotics unless advised by a veterinarian.
+Treat fish in a hospital or quarantine tank whenever possible.
+Remove activated carbon and turn off UV sterilizers during treatment, and watch ammonia, nitrite, and temperature closely.
+Do not mix this product with other antibiotics unless a veterinarian tells you to.

 • Important safety warning

-This product is intended for aquarium fish and non-food pet birds only.
+This product is for aquarium fish and non-food pet birds only.
 It is not for human use and not for animals raised for food.
-Using fish or bird antibiotics in people instead of prescribed medicine can lead to treatment failure, serious side effects, and antibiotic resistance.
-Store capsules in a cool, dry place away from direct sunlight and keep out of reach of children and pets.
+Taking fish or bird antibiotics instead of medicine prescribed for people can cause treatment failure, serious side effects, and antibiotic resistance.
+Store capsules in a cool, dry place away from direct sunlight, and keep them away from children and pets.
 Always follow the directions on the label.

 Shipping & Returns

-Shipping Policy: Orders ship from our U.S. warehouse within 1 business day via USPS or UPS, with same-day dispatch on orders placed before 1:30 p.m.
-CT (Monday through Friday).
-For full shipping details, please see our shipping policy.
+Shipping Policy: Orders ship from our U.S. warehouse within 1 business day via USPS or UPS, and orders placed before 1:30 p.m.
+CT (Monday through Friday) ship the same day.
+For full details, see our shipping policy.

-Refund Policy: If there is an issue with your order, you may be able to return or exchange items within 30 days according to our store guidelines.
-Before sending anything back, please review our refund policy carefully.
+Refund Policy: If something is wrong with your order, you may be able to return or exchange items within 30 days under our store guidelines.
+Before you send anything back, please read our refund policy carefully.

 Frequently Asked Questions